-Employability skills are the core skills and traits that are needed in nearly every job.
-These are the general skills that make someone “employable.”
+Employability skills are core skills and traits needed in nearly every job.
+These are the general skills that make someone employable.
 Hiring managers almost always look for employees with these skills.

-Employability skills are sometimes called foundational skills or job-readiness skills.
-They are soft skills that allow you to work well with others, apply knowledge to solve problems, and fit into any work environment.
+Employability skills sometimes are called foundational skills or job-readiness skills.
+They are soft skills that allow you to work well with others, apply knowledge to solve problems and fit into any work environment.
 They also include the professional skills that enable you to be successful in the workplace.
 These are seen as transferable skills because you can apply them to a job in any industry.

 Top Five Employability Skills

 All employers look for job candidates with strong communication skills.
-Communication refers to one’s ability to convey information clearly to others.
+These refer to one’s ability to convey information clearly to others.
 Employers want employees with strong written, verbal, and nonverbal communication skills.
-Part of being a strong communicator also includes being a good listener; employees need to be able to understand the questions and concerns of their clients, and listen to their employer’s directions.
+Part of being a strong communicator also includes being a good listener; employees need to be able to understand the questions and concerns of their clients and listen to their employer’s directions.

 Teamwork is important in almost any work setting.
-If an employee works on a number of group projects, he or she needs to be able to get along well with others, sharing the workload with colleagues to complete a goal.
-Even if an employee does not do a lot of team projects, he or she still needs to be able to get along with his or her colleagues, working hard to achieve the company goals.
+If an employee works on a number of group projects, she needs to be able to get along well with others, sharing the workload with colleagues to complete a goal.
+Even if an employee does not do a lot of team projects, he still needs to be able to get along with his colleagues, working hard to achieve the company goals.

-Critical thinking refers to one’s ability to understand, analyze, and interpret information, and draw conclusions.
+Critical thinking refers to one’s ability to understand, analyze, and interpret information and draw conclusions.
 In any job, an employee will have to assess situations and solve problems.
-Employees need to be logical, and make reasoned judgments.
+Employees need to think logically and make reasoned judgments.

 Information Technology (IT) Knowledge